slochewie/docker-compose-files/README.md

 # docker-compose-files
-This started as a collection of docker-compose.yml files I most frequently use on either Raspberry Pi 3 and 4 running Raspberry Pi OS Lite.
+This started as a collection of docker-compose.yml files I most frequently use on either Raspberry Pi 3 and 4 running Raspberry Pi OS Lite, now called Raspian Lite.
 This repository still contains those Docker compose files, but also requests and programs I was testing out, but lost interest in, or didn't meet my needs.
 Whether I use these programs or not all of these compose files should work.
 Feel free to submit a bug if one is not working for you.

 Most can be run as is with a simple "docker-compose up -d".